mw8er/mw8er.github.io/site/content/blog/_index.md

 draft: false
 ---

-You'll find some things here.
-Yes, still work in progress.
+You'll find some of my publications here.